Oncologists are physicians who specialize in the diagnosis and treatments of cancer. Oncology is a broad field with three major subsets.

 After completion of residency and fellowship, some oncologists choose to specialize even further in subspecialties but are not required to do so.
 The major requirement, however, is that all oncologists must complete an oncology fellowship, which last for no less than two years, before they can specialize in anything further.
 Additionally, like all physicians who treat patients in the U.S., an oncologist must obtain a license to practice medicine.

 While board certification is not required for all physicians, specialized oncologists must pass board examinations within that specialty prior to being able to practice.
-Depending on what the specialty is, the testing and certification may be provided by the American Board of Obstetrics and Gynecology, American Board of Internal Medicine, American Board of Pediatrics, American Board of Radiology, or the American board of Surgery .What do Oncologists do?
+Depending on what the specialty is, the testing and certification may be provided by the American Board of Obstetrics and Gynecology, American Board of Internal Medicine, American Board of Pediatrics, American Board of Radiology, or the American Board of Surgery.

 Oncologists help people fight against cancer.
 An oncologist is responsible for prescribing a cancer treatment plan and monitoring a patient's response.
 A typical oncologist will be primarily responsible for a cancer patient's care from diagnosis to remission.
 Oncologists are not always on the front lines when it comes to the initial diagnosis of cancer.
 Instead, patients are often referred to an oncologist once a cancer diagnosis has been confirmed or is at least presumed.
 In some situations, however, oncologists are directly involved in the diagnosis and assessment/staging of a cancer diagnosis.